David-Lyons/15466-Game4/README.md

 Text Drawing: The text is rendered at runtime.
 When the game boots, I initialize the font.
 Based on the whatever state the game is in, I decide what text should be displayed, and then I use Harfbuzz and FreeType to shape and render the glyphs.
-I then use OpenGL to draw this text on a texture and display it.
+I then use OpenGL to draw this text with each glyph on its own texture and display it.

 Choices: I do a modification of a state machine.
 I have a Location enum for where you are and an items list for what Item objects you have, as well as a few booleans.
 I store four messages.
 One is